Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/undead/banshee.md

 NoteIcon: monster
 BestiaryType: undead
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 23, Curse of Strahd, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
-Available in the Basic Rules.
+Available in the Basic Rules."
 ---
 # [Banshee](2-Mechanics/CLI/bestiary/undead/banshee.md)
 *Source: Monster Manual p.
 23, Curse of Strahd, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
 Available in the Basic Rules.*